allianceauth/allianceauth/docs/features/corpstats.md

 ## Creating a Corp Stats

 Upon initial install, nothing will be visible.
-For every corp, a model will have to be created before data can be viewed.
+For every Corp, a model will have to be created before data can be viewed.

 ![nothing is visible](/_static/images/features/corpstats/blank_header.png)

 If you are a superuser, the add button will be immediate visible to you.
 If not, your user account requires the `add_corpstats` permission.

 Corp Stats requires an EVE SSO token to access data from the EVE Swagger Interface.
 Upon pressing the Add button, you will be prompted to authenticated.
-Please select the character who is in the corp you want data for.
+Please select the character who is in the Corporation you want data for.

 ![authorize from the EVE site](/_static/images/features/corpstats/eve_sso_authorization.png)